Impacts of aspect ratio on task accuracy in parallel coordinates: Discussion

 \section{Discussion}

-The results for Task A indicate that correlation perception is likely to be substantially influenced by the AR of the plot.
-Further, the number of polylines displayed (sample size) interacts with the AR - for low numbers of polylines an AR of $\geq$ 2 is much more likely to lead to accurate correlation estimation than an AR of 1.
+The results for Task A indicate that correlation perception is likely to be substantially influenced by the aspect ratio of the plot.
+The effects of this can be large - for example, for an aspect ratio of 1, underestimating a true correlation of 1 ($r$ 0.762) by approximately 0.75 leads to a perceived correlation around 0.25 ($r$ 0.245).
+Further, the number of polylines displayed (sample size) interacts with the aspect ratio - for low numbers of polylines an aspect ratio of $\geq$ 2 is much more likely to lead to accurate correlation estimation than an aspect ratio of 1.
 This difference appears to be mitigated by a larger sample size, with closely matched performance across AR 1, 2 and 4.
 This provides some support for the hypothesis that smaller between-line angles and length differences make it easier to estimate ‘closeness-to-parallel’ and reduces salience of line crossings, but where there are many more polylines the larger pool of potential comparisons reduces the difference.
-For the smallest AR (0.25), the interaction with sample size appears much less significant, and plots at AR 0.25 are notably poor for estimating anything other than strong negative correlations, again appearing to support the increased angle-difference and line-length hypothesis unless the pattern formed is particularly distinctive, as is the case with the negative correlation ‘X’ pattern.
-Indeed, as Harrison et al. \cite{Harrison2014-ks} show, negative correlations are perceived much more strongly than positive in a PCP, so it is possible this effect counterbalances the reduced salience of the ‘X’ pattern for high AR.
+For the smallest aspect ratio (0.25), the interaction with sample size appears to have a much smaller effect, and plots at AR 0.25 are notably poor for estimating anything other than strong negative correlations, again appearing to support the increased angle-difference and line-length hypothesis unless the pattern formed is particularly distinctive, as is the case with the negative correlation ‘X’ pattern.
+Indeed, as Harrison et al. \cite{Harrison2014-ks} show, negative correlations are perceived much more strongly than positive in a PCP, so it is possible this effect counterbalances the reduced salience of the ‘X’ pattern for high aspect ratio.